This kit is packed with tools and obstacles and comes with a long slackline for endless possibilities.

 Confusing directions can make the installation process more difficult.
-Not ideal for temporarily setting the obstacle course up.
+Not ideal for temporary setups.

 Setup instructions aren’t always included in the package, which can make it more difficult than it needs to be.

 A long slackline option you can find with 9 different obstacles to challenge young ninjas.

 A 65-ft. obstacle course with a rope ladder, gymnastic rings, spinning wheel, two types of monkey bars, and hanging rings.
 This will challenge even the most daring young ninja.

 This doesn’t appear to have much UV resistance, which limits it to shady areas or inside.

 This short design is a perfect starter kit for beginners who want to learn.

 High-quality monkey bars, rings, and swinging knots.
 Mix and match the order to create new configurations to constantly challenge your kids.